 Reading is fundamental to all that we do in Reception.
 Opportunities are available on a daily basis for reading signs, labels and logos.
 We learn to recognise our names on our self-registration board.
 We learn new sounds in Phonics; linking these to the letters of the alphabet.
 This is interwoven with opportunities for alliteration, rhythm and rhyme.

-As your child progresses in reading, they will move onto look at books that encourage sound discrimination.
+As your child progresses in reading, their Home Reading Books will begin to look at sound discrimination.
 At first, this will include environmental sounds but will move onto include letter sounds with books that encourage recognition of the initial phoneme.

 We then introduce CVC word books and books with simple sentences as your child progresses through our Letters and Sounds Programme in school.